FAQ

 Each campsite has a maximum of 20 persons per night.
 The web site booking system will only allow for this number.?

 Ideally, supplies should be purchased and packed economically some time before setting out so that no unnecessary packaging is carried.
-Supplies can be purchased in Portland, a hearty meal can be purchased at Bridgewater, either at the kiosk (open 7 days) There is also a kiosk in Nelson which stocks dehydrated food, as well as the Nelson Hotel and Nelson Roadhouse if you would prefer a home-cooked meal.
+Supplies can be purchased in Portland or a meal purchased at the Bridgewater Bay Cafe, Cape Bridgewater, the Nelson Hotel and Nelson Roadhouse.
 You also have the option of posting yourself a food package to the Nelson Post Office, Nelson Vic 3292.

 You can purchase maps and books at our online store.
 These maps and brochures are available over the counter at Portland Visitor Information Centre PO Box 152, Portland 3305.
 Phone (03)5522 2135?